sfepy/sfepy/doc/tutorial.rst

     }

 The solvers to use are specified in the options block.
-We can define multiple solvers with different convergence parameters if necessary.
+We can define multiple solvers with different convergence parameters.

 That's it!
 Now it is possible to proceed as described in :ref:`invoking_from_command_line`.